Ozempic Doses Chart

 Introduction to Ozempic

-Ozempic belongs to a class of medications known as GLP-1 receptor agonists.
-These medications mimic a natural hormone in the body called glucagon-like peptide 1.
-This hormone helps regulate appetite, slowing digestion and promoting the pancreas to release insulin.
+Ozempic belongs to a class of medicines known as GLP-1 receptor agonists.
+These medicines act in a similar way to a natural hormone called glucagon-like peptide-1, which helps regulate blood sugar by prompting the pancreas to release insulin when glucose levels rise, and by slowing how quickly the stomach empties.

-The Ozempic dosing schedule is carefully designed to balance effectiveness and tolerability.
-Unlike some medications that start working immediately at full strength, Semaglutide must be introduced gradually so the body can adapt.
+The Ozempic dosing schedule is designed to balance therapeutic effect with tolerability.
+Semaglutide is introduced gradually so the body can adjust to its action on the digestive system and on appetite regulation.

-Ozempic is injected once per week using a pre-filled pen.
-The starting dose is intentionally low and increases over time depending on how well the medication is tolerated.
+Ozempic is given as a once-weekly subcutaneous injection using a pre-filled pen.
+The starting dose is intentionally low and is increased in line with the licensed dosing schedule based on how the patient is responding.

 Treatment Stage Weekly Dose Purpose Notes

-Weeks 1 to 4 0.25 mg Introduces the body to semaglutide This is a starter dose and is not intended for full blood sugar control
+Weeks 1 to 4 0.25 mg Introduces the body to semaglutide This is a starter dose used to support tolerability.
+It is not intended as a maintenance dose for blood sugar control.

-Week 9 onward 1 mg Standard maintenance dose Used when stronger glucose control is required
+Week 9 onward 1 mg Standard maintenance dose Used when stronger blood glucose control is clinically required, following prescriber review.

 **Use this reference chart to identify exactly how many clicks on your Ozempic pen correspond to your prescribed weekly dose.**

-• Other medications also play a role.
-Patients taking insulin or other glucose-lowering drugs may need careful adjustments to avoid hypoglycemia.
+• Other diabetes medicines.
+Patients also taking insulin or other blood-glucose-lowering medicines may need careful adjustment to avoid hypoglycaemia (low blood sugar).

-Ultimately, dosing decisions should always be guided by a healthcare professional who understands the patient's full medical history.
+All dosing decisions should be made together with a qualified healthcare professional who has access to your full medical history.

 When and how is the Ozempic dose increased safely?

-Dose increases usually occur after the body has had enough time to adjust to the current medication.
-In most cases, this adjustment period lasts about four weeks.
+Dose increases are usually considered once the body has had enough time to adjust to the current dose — typically around four weeks at each step.

 Possible side effects at different doses

-Like any medication, Ozempic can cause side effects.
-Most of these occur during the early stages of treatment or shortly after a dose increase.
-The most common side effects involve the digestive system, which can cause nausea or mild stomach discomfort in some individuals.
+Like all medicines, Ozempic can cause side effects.
+These most often appear in the early stages of treatment or shortly after a dose increase, and usually involve the digestive system.
+The most common side effects include nausea, mild stomach discomfort, and reduced appetite.

-0.25 mg Mild nausea, reduced appetite First 2 to 4 weeks Eat smaller meals and avoid rich foods
+0.25 mg Mild nausea, reduced appetite First 2 to 4 weeks Eat smaller meals and avoid very rich or greasy foods.

-0.5 mg Nausea, mild bloating, occasional fatigue 1 to 3 weeks after the increase Stay hydrated and eat slowly
+0.5 mg Nausea, mild bloating, occasional fatigue 1 to 3 weeks after the increase Stay hydrated and eat slowly.
+Smaller, more frequent meals can help.

-1 mg Digestive changes, occasional reflux Usually improves within weeks Maintain balanced meals and avoid overeating
+1 mg Digestive changes, occasional reflux Usually settles within a few weeks Maintain balanced meals and avoid overeating.

-Up to 2 mg Stronger appetite suppression, possible nausea Short adjustment phase Follow medical guidance and monitor symptoms
+Up to 2 mg Stronger appetite reduction, possible nausea Short adjustment phase Follow your prescriber's guidance and report any persistent symptoms.

-Improper injection technique is another issue.
-Ozempic should be injected under the skin in the abdomen, thigh, or upper arm.
-Rotating injection sites can help prevent irritation.
+• Using poor injection technique.
+Ozempic is injected under the skin (subcutaneously) in the abdomen, thigh, or upper arm.
+Rotating injection sites week to week can help reduce skin irritation.

 Frequently Asked Questions